Automation Examples

 You've now created a basic container using automation.
 This is the equivalent of completing Step 3 in the manual installation instructions (see Step 2-3: Run Configurator to create the first container).

-By following the steps in Creating a basic container above, you'll get some practical experience of running an automation recipe.
+By following the steps in Creating a basic container, you'll get some practical experience of running an automation recipe.
 However, there are no features installed in the basic container.

 Now it's time to take it a step further, creating a container with multiple features installed and multiple properties set.